software-students-fall2021/project-setup-team-fitegy/README.md

 # History

 Fitegy began with the idea that working out alone may be difficult to keep up with for beginners or those motivated by others or by challenges.
-The idea was proposed by Alex Ko and Cory Dublin to create a social app that keeps friends motivated to stay fit.
+The idea was proposed by Alex Ko, Salma Hashem and Cory Dublin to create a social app that keeps friends motivated to stay fit.
 For more information and how to contribute to our project, please read [CONTRIBUTING.md](./CONTRIBUTING.md)

 # Core Team Members